fablabbcn/smartcitizen-api/README.md

 In the scripts/ folder there are backup and restore scripts for docker postgres.

+## Working with MQTT locally (no Docker)

+1. Start an mqtt server like mosquitto

+2. Subscribe to a topic (useful for debugging):

+  `mosquitto_sub --topic '$queue/device/sck/abcdef/hello'`

+3. Start the mqtt rake task:

+  `bundle exec rake mqtt:sub mqtt_host=localhost`

+4. Publish a packet

+  `mosquitto_pub --message abcdef  --topic '$queue/device/sck/abcdef/hello'`

-## Working with MQTT and WebSockets
+## Working with MQTT and WebSockets via Docker

 If running on Docker, there should be a EMQ Dashboard running on http://localhost:18083 (Log in with **admin:public**)